Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Results

-The picture is similar for the optimistic scale cut, as we can see in the green contours of the top panel of \Cref{fig:GC_3x2pt_opt_biased}.
-Here, we note that the bias on the same parameters increases, and another mild tension now arises on $n_{\rm s}$.
-In particular, parameters $\om$, $\sigma_8$, and $n_{\rm s}$ are biased with values $5.39$, $3.53$, and $2.21$, respectively.
-This bias increase in the optimistic scenario compared to the pessimistic can be explained as follows: by extending the range to higher multipoles, we do not include more signal from the linear RSD which, as we saw in \Cref{sec:Limber_RSDs}, contributes only on large scales ($\ell\lesssim100$).
-On the other hand, we increase the constraining power on the parameters, meaning that any existing tension is enhanced by lowering the projected errors, a fact that shows that an inaccurate modelling becomes progressively more crucial, the more the quality of data improves.
+The picture is similar for the optimistic scale cut, as the green contours {in} the top panel of \Cref{fig:GC_3x2pt_opt_biased} {show.
+We} note that the bias on the same parameters increases, and another mild {bias} now arises on $n_{\rm s}$.
+In particular, {the} parameters $\om$, $\sigma_8$, and $n_{\rm s}$ are biased with values $5.39$, $3.53$, and $2.21$, respectively, and as expected there is increase {in} $\Delta\chi^2\approx92.48$ with respect to the correct model.
+This bias increase in the optimistic compared to the pessimistic {scenario} can be explained as follows: {By} extending the range to higher multipoles, we do not include more signal from the linear RSD which, as we saw in \Cref{sec:Limber_RSDs}, contributes only on large scales ($\ell\lesssim100$).
+On the other hand, we increase the constraining power on the parameters, meaning that any existing {bias} is enhanced by lowering the projected errors. {This} shows that an inaccurate modelling becomes progressively more crucial {with improving data quality.}